atrn/ici/CPLUSPLUS.md

 Some types such as `ici::array` have many operations the C code defined using _free_ functions.
 These are now member functions.
-This is an experiment really and not all typs have been changed to use this style (member vs. free functions).
+This is an experiment really and not all types have been changed to use this style (member vs. free functions).
 I generally pefer the free function approach but members work reasonably well with the array type.